Meet JUMP!STAR

 Satellite ARTISTS

 For each Resident Artist, at least two local Satellite Artists or groups are selected.
 Satellite Artists are tasked with taking an aspect of the Resident’s work, process, or ideas and creating new work in response.
 Satellite Artists have the opportunity to work closely with the Resident Artist.
 Satellite Artists may collaborate or produce independent work.
-Satellite Artists are responsible for an exhibition and receive a stipend of $250 each.
+Satellite Artists are responsible for an exhibition and receive a stipend.

 Become a Participating Artist